SharadLamsal1/Customer-Segmentation/README.md

 # Customer Segmentation using K-Means Clustering

-This project applies **K-Means Clustering** algorithm to segment customers based on their purchasing behavior.
+This project applies **K-Means Clustering** algorithm to segment customers based on their purchasing behavior, which includes annual income and spending score.
 The dataset is provided in the MallCustomers.csv file.

 ## Features
 - **Data Preprocessing:** Handling missing values and feature selection.